vihag/qubole-gcp-terraform-deployment/README.md

         vi.
 Authorize the Compute Service Account to be able to use the Instance Service Account vii.
 Authorize the Service Accounts to be able to read Big Query Datasets viii.
 Create a Cloud Storage Bucket which will be the account's Default Location
-    2. The infrastructure setup which will
+    2. The network_infrastructure module
         i.
 Setup a VPC Network with a public and private subnet ii.
 Setup a Bastion host in the public subnet and whitelist Qubole ingress to it iii.
-Setup a Cloud NAT to allow clusters spun up in the private subnet access to the internet iii.
-Setup a Cloud SQL Instance hosting the Hive Metastore, exposed via a Cloud SQL Proxy Service iv.
-Peer the Cloud SQL Proxy VPC to the Qubole Dedicated VPC for secure access iv.
-Whitelist Bastion ingress and private subnet ingress to the Cloud SQL Proxy Service
+Setup a Cloud NAT to allow clusters spun up in the private subnet access to the internet

-    1. Setup the account IAM as follows
-        `gcloud --verbosity=warning deployment-manager deployments create deployment-qubole-account --config account-setup.yaml`
-    2. Update your Qubole Account with the newly minted
+    3. The hive_metastore module
         i.
-Compute Service Account
-        ii.
-Instance Service Account
-        iii.
-Default Location
-    3. Setup the rest of the infrastructure as follows `gcloud --verbosity=warning deployment-manager deployments create deployment-qubole-infra --config infrastructure-setup.yaml`
-    4. Update your Qubole Account with configuration for connecting to the metastore.
-You will need the newly minted
-        i.
-Internal IP of the GCE hosting the cloud SQL proxy service ii.
-Credentials of the Hive Metastore user iii.
-External IP of the bastion host iv.
-User Name of the user allowed to be accessed by Qubole
-    5. Create new clusters in your Qubole Account.
-You will need the newly minted
-        i.
-VPC network name
-        ii.
-Private Subnetwork name
-        iii.
-External IP of the bastion host
+Setup a Cloud SQL Instance hosting the Hive Metastore, exposed via a Cloud SQL Proxy Service ii.
+Peer the Cloud SQL Proxy VPC to the Qubole Dedicated VPC for secure access iii.
+Whitelist Bastion ingress and private subnet ingress to the Cloud SQL Proxy Service iv.
+Setup Private IP connection between the SQL proxy and the Cloud SQL instance for maximum security and performance

+    Deploy the modules as follows
+    1. Navigate to the qubole-deployment folder
+    2. Edit the main.tf to choose which modules to deploy
+    3. Add the credentials file of the Service Account to be used by Terraform at ./google_credentials
+    4. Review the variables in each module and update as required
+    5. terraform init
+    6. terraform plan
+    7. terraform apply

 <p>That's all folks</p>